alapierre/itrust-updater/README.md

 - **Mandatory Signing**: All manifests must be signed using Ed25519.
 - **Key Pinning**: Fingerprint of the repository public key is verified before any update.
 - **Atomic Replace**: Artifacts are downloaded to a temporary file and renamed atomically.
+- **Masked Input**: Passwords are read from the terminal without echoing.
 - **JCS (RFC 8785)**: JSON Canonicalization Scheme is used for signing consistency.
-- **Keyring**: Securely stores secrets (passwords, signing seeds) using the OS keyring (opt-in via `--use-keyring`).
+- **Keyring**: Securely stores secrets (passwords, signing seeds) using the OS keyring (opt-in via `--use-keyring` or `--store-credentials`).

 ## CI/CD Integration

 `itrust-updater push` is designed for CI/CD environments.
-It can run without `repo-id` or local config files if all required data is provided via environment variables.
+It can run without local config files if all required data is provided via environment variables or flags.

 ```bash
 # Example GitHub Actions step